 Is FF7 Remake Part 2 a DLC?

-No!
-Each part, including FFVII Remake Part 2, will be standalone games.
+Each part, including FFVII Remake Part 2, will be a standalone game.
+We don't yet know how many installments Square Enix has planned.

 Will the FF7 Remake end with Part 2?

-No, probably not.
-As we noted earlier, the original Final Fantasy VII was released on three discs.
-The FF7 Remake Part 1 is said to conclude when the gang leaves Midgar, which occurs less than halfway through Disc 1.
-Part 2 will likely close out Disc 1’s narrative content, which means we could be looking at five or more entire games in the series at large.
+Almost definitely not.
+The original Final Fantasy VII was released on three discs.
+The FF7 Remake Part 1 ends when the gang leaves Midgar, which occurs less than halfway through Disc 1.
+Part 2 will likely close out Disc 1’s narrative content, which leaves the many story events of Disc 2.
+The final disc of the PS1 original is mostly limited to optional endgame exploration and cinematic cutscenes.

 MAJOR SPOILERS for Final Fantasy VII Remake follow.